-Reminder that you can get FREE assistance with filing your taxes through April 17th at The New York Public Library (NYPL) neighborhood branches throughout the city, from AARP volunteers certified by the IRS.
+Get FREE assistance with filing your taxes through April 15th at The New York Public Library (NYPL) neighborhood branches throughout Manhattan, Bronx and Staten Island, from AARP volunteers certified by the IRS.

 The FREE tax prep service is open to anybody, whether or not you are 50+ and eligible for AARP membership

 - Bring all necessary documents and information

 The New York Public Library collaborates with the NYC Department of Consumer Affairs and the IRS to bring AARP, Ariva, Foodbank, MMCC and VITA to the branches to facilitate tax assistance programs.

 Requirements to participate in the NYC tax assistance programs here.

 Requirements to participate in the IRS VITA programs here.

 Please do your research on other specific eligibility requirements for tax assistance help, since they vary.
 Requirements for each 2018 tax assistance provide: